cipher387/osint_stuff_tool_collection/test.md

 <a name="databasesofdomains"></a>
 <h3>Databases of domains</h3>

-<a href="https://whoisfreaks.com/">Whois Freaks</a> — API which allows you to search Whois-database (430M+ domains since 1986) by keyword, company name or owner name
+</br><a href="https://whoisfreaks.com/">Whois Freaks</a> — API which allows you to search Whois-database (430M+ domains since 1986) by keyword, company name or owner name
 <a href='https://www.expireddomains.net/deleted-domains/'>Expireddomains.net</a> — lists of deleted and expired domains (last 7 days)
 <a href='http://whoisds.com/newly-registered-domains'>WhoisDS.com</a> — database of domains registered in the last day
 <a href='http://ptrarchive.com/'>ptrarchive.com</a> — search by 230 billion DNS records retrieved from 2008 to the present.